 Marketing your book

 You should start thinking about marketing your book at the same time that you formulate your ideas for the book’s content.
 As you consider who the book’s audience is, also consider how to let that audience know about the book.
-These marketing ideas should be mentioned in your book proposal.
-The more good ideas you can think of, the more people will find out about your book.

 Via their library, millions of users get access to and can read or download your book.
 Each book’s content is fully searchable by keywords and hyper-linked with other online publications.